 There is no better way to soak up the beauty of the park than to enjoy a serene picnic beside the scenic Lake Sylvia or among the towering green forest.
 Visitors have the option of choosing from any of the 75 unsheltered picnic tables that are spread throughout the park.
 Additionally, there is one sheltered picnic table located in the day-use area.
 All picnic tables are available on a first-come, first-served basis, so visitors will want to arrive early to claim their favorite picnic spot.

-The park’s lively forest habitat and lake shores present great birding opportunities.
+The park’s lively forest habitat and lakeshores present great birding opportunities.
 Every avid birder will confirm that a visit to Lake Sylvia State Park is a dream come true.
-On the river banks and soaring above the area osprey, Canada geese, and bald eagles are regularly seen throughout the year.
-Mallard ducks, woodpeckers, and beavers are often sighted.
-Other birds spotted across the park’s diverse habitats are a variety of warblers’ species including Northern Parula Warblers, Nashville Warblers, and Yellow-rumped Warblers.
-Mallards and blue herons are native to the park’s territory.
+On the river banks and soaring above the area are osprey, Canadian geese, and bald eagles.
+Mallard ducks, woodpeckers, and beavers are often sighted throughout the year.
+Other bird species can be spotted throughout the park, giving birdwatching enthusiasts a wide variety to search for through their binoculars.

 Park visitors can discover the serenity of aquatic life by exploring the calm waters of Lake Sylvia on a boat.
 Lake Sylvia's unique elongated shape has created 15,000 feet of shoreline to explore and gives visitors plenty of space to spread out from other park visitors.
 There is a boat ramp available within the park and a daily launching permit is required from all boaters.
 Be aware that only electric and non-motorized vessels are allowed on the lake.